santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 ```
 A good practice (or choice of style) is to define the functions after the ```main()``` and not before.
 So the function prototypes need to be declared here.
 Early C compilers used a single-pass strategy, which meant that every symbol (variable or function name) you used in your program had to be declared before you used it.
 Modern compilers are nearly all multi-pass compilers that build a complete symbol table before generating code, so using function prototypes is not strictly required.

 ### 7,8, & 9.
-The Actual main() - (1) parse the arguments (2) perform minimal input validation (3) pass the collected arguments to functions that will use them
+The actual main()

+The statements within ```main()``` basically perform the following operations:

+1. parse command line arguments and validate them
-The purpose of the main() function is to collect the arguments that the user provides, perform minimal input validation, and then pass the collected arguments to functions that will use them.
+2. pass the collected arguments to functions
+3. monitor for return values, identify ERROR conditions to terminate program execution
+4. clean up tasks

 This example declares an options variable initialized with default values and parse the command line, updating options as necessary.

 ```C